-Selected NAIP Geotiff aerial imagery were in the Universal Transverse Mercator (UTM) coordinate system, Zone 17 North, and in the 1983 North American Datum (NAD83) (Table 3-1).
+Selected NAIP Geotiff aerial imagery were in Universal Transverse Mercator (UTM) coordinate system, Zone 17 North, and in the 1983 North American Datum (NAD83) (Table 3-1).
 Using ESRI’s ArcCatalog© and ArcMap©, separate shapefiles for each aerial image’s shoreline were created, traced, and digitized.
 The scale used to digitize was 1:3,000, and an MWL was discerned by looking at the whitest and brightest part of the shoreline that was not influenced by the dark ocean color.
-Shorelines were then merged into a new single shapefile using the ArcMap© Merge tool.
-The baseline selected can be found on the east side of Deer Island and is entirely inland.
-Both a baseline shapefile and merged shoreline shapefile are required for DSAS calculations (Figure 3-5, Inputs).
+Shorelines from each image were then merged into a new single shapefile using the ArcMap© Merge tool.
+The baseline selected shoreline can be found on the east side of Deer Island and is entirely inland.
+Both a baseline shapefile and merged shoreline shapefile of sequential images over time are required for DSAS calculations (Figure 3-5, Inputs).

 After I selected and pre-processed NAIP imagery, the DSAS analyses were completed using the following parameter specifications: